top of page

 Tom Hayes, VP Marketing & Whitty with Marvell co-founders Sehat Sutardja & Weili Dai, pitching the media in Hong Kong.

-Most marketing case studies start with a sluggish or declining sales graph, which is then dramatically reversed by the new campaign.
+Most marketing case studies start with a sluggish or declining sales graph, which is then dramatically reversed by the new ad campaign.
 This case is different.
-Marvell Technology was looking to leverage their position as a leading brand in the rapidly growing market for digital storage chips.

-We were tasked with helping them penetrate new market segments, and that meant taking on semiconductor industry giants like Intel.
+We were tasked with helping Marvell penetrate new market segments.
+And that meant taking on semiconductor industry giants like Intel.

-While our search for a unifying campaign idea centered around the low-power high-performance proposition that was key to Marvell's success in the data storage market, it was a casual remark from a sales rep that would lead to our positioning the brand as a sustainability superhero.
+While our search for a unifying campaign idea centered around the low-power high-performance proposition that was key to Marvell's success in the data storage market, it was a casual remark from a sales rep that led to our positioning the brand as a sustainability superhero.

 Tom Hayes, VP Marketing

-As a result of all the media attention we were generating, Marvell's co-founders were invited to accompany Governator Schwarzenegger on a trade mission to Asia, and, with a great deal of fanfare, he announced Marvell's plan to build one of the greenest industrial campuses in China.
+As a result of all the media attention we were generating, Marvell's co-founders were invited to join Governator Schwarzenegger on a trade mission to Asia, where he publicly announced Marvell's plan to build the greenest light industrial campus in China.

-End result?
-The celebrity driven campaign made Marvell famous for making our hyper-connected, always-on world more energy efficient.
+Our celebrity driven campaign opened new doors for Marvell's sales team by making the brand famous for making our hyper-connected, always-on world more sustainable.

-• Sales in enterprise networking, carrier infrastructure, and consumer segments increased 56%, 28%, and 20%, respectively.
+• Sales in enterprise networking, carrier infrastructure, consumer segments increased 56%, 28%, 20%.

 • The "Smart Electronics Act" was introduced by U.S. Congressman for the 17th District of California and Silicon Valley, Mike Honda.